EESSI/docs/docs/blog/posts/2024/05/isc24.md

 ## Workshops

-During the last day of ISC'24, EESSI was present is no less than *three* different workshops.
+During the last day of ISC'24, EESSI was present in no less than *three* different workshops.

 ### RISC-V workshop